hasura/graphql-engine/docs/graphql/manual/actions/index.rst

   handler and allow the client to subscribe to the actual response using the ``action id``.

-Query Actions don't have a kind, they always behave like ``Synchronous Mutation Actions``.
+Query actions don't have a kind, they always behave like ``Synchronous mutation actions``.

 How it works?
 -------------

-* Hasura receives the action GraphQL query/mutation and converts this request into an event payload.
+* Hasura receives the action GraphQL query or mutation and converts this request into an event payload.
 * The event is captured, persisted and then delivered to the action handler with the appropriate retry/delivery guarantees.